Miikka Muurinen: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources:

+College career

+Muurinen committed to play college basketball for the Arkansas Razorbacks on 27 April 2026.

 Professional career

-Partizan Belgrade (2025–present)
+Partizan Belgrade (2025–2026)

 On 25 September 2025, Muurinen's agent, Teddy Archer, confirmed that the Finnish forward would not be returning to AZ Compass Prep, marking the end of his high school basketball career in the United States.
 The following day, he was confirmed as a new signing of Partizan Belgrade, a club competing in the EuroLeague and the ABA League.
 Muurinen signed a three-year deal with the Serbian club.
 He debuted with his new team in ABA League on 6 October in a win against Krka, recording seven points, two rebounds and assists and one block in 17 minutes.
+Muurinen left Partizan in late-February 2026, praising his former coach Željko Obradović and stating his interest to continue his career in NCAA.

 International career

 In August 2023, Muurinen was part of the Finland U16 squad competing in the 2023 FIBA U16 European Championship tournament in Skopje, North Macedonia, where he averaged 16.9 points and 6.1 rebounds per game over seven games.

 On 25 June 2024, Muurinen made his debut with the Finland senior national team aged 17, in an Olympic qualifying preparatory friendly game against New Zealand, helping Finland to take a 73–70 win by recording two points, three blocks, an assist and a steal.
 He made his second appearance for the Finland senior national team on 28 June, in a friendly game against Latvia, which Finland won 90–84.
 Muurinen was also named in the Finland roster for the 2024 FIBA Olympic qualifying matches against Bahamas, Poland and Spain.

-He played for Finland squad at the EuroBasket 2025, as the youngest player in the tournament, where they would reach the semifinals, ultimately finishing 4th as the best result in Finland's EuroBasket history.
+He played for the Finland squad at EuroBasket 2025, as the youngest player in the tournament, where they would reach the semi-finals, ultimately finishing 4th as the best result in Finland's EuroBasket history.
 At the end of the tournament, Muurinen won the inaugural EuroBasket 2025 Rising Star award, after averaging 6.6 points and 1.9 rebounds per game with multiple highlight reel dunks and blocks.